Student Financial Services

 Right and Responsibilities are issued as part of all loans requested..

-Each year students must complete Entrance Counseling before any loan funds will be disbursed.
+Students must complete Entrance Counseling upon matriculation at ATSU before any loan funds will be disbursed.
 Students complete this requirement at studentloans.gov.

 Satisfactory Academic Progress